codecasupport/playbook/docs/about.md

 ## Mission

-Code California will unite, educate and inspire the California government technology community to build a foundation for digital government services through an open, decentralized approach to code and organizational collaboration.
+Code CA Open Source will unite, educate and inspire the California government technology community to build a foundation for digital government services through an open, decentralized approach to code and organizational collaboration.

 ## Values